-Acute heart failure can be classified in many ways, and it has been divided into the following clinical categories which partly overlap each other:
+Acute heart failure can be classified in many ways, and it has been divided into the following clinical categories which partly overlap each other (Nieminen et al., 2006):

 The European Society of Cardiology Heart Failure Long-Term (ESC-HF-LT) Registry collected data from 6,629 patients admitted with acute heart failure to one of 211 cardiology centres across 21 European countries.
 The classification of patients in this study were similar to those reported previously with 61.1% presenting with decompensated heart failure, 13.2% with pulmonary oedema, 4.8% with hypertensive heart failure, 2.9% with cardiogenic shock, and 3.5% with right heart failure.
 Meanwhile, 14.4% presented with acute heart failure with associated acute coronary syndromes (ACS-HF) (Chioncel et al., 2017).
 A separate study sought to use cluster analysis to identify clinically important phenotypes of acute heart failure.
-Evaluating 77 clinical variables in 345 patients allowed three clusters to be identified (Horiuchi et al., 2018):
+Evaluating 77 clinical variables in 345 patients allowed three clusters to be identified; the first cluster represented vascular failure, with the highest average systolic blood pressure at admission and long congestion with type 2 respiratory failure.
+The second cluster group represented cardiac and renal failure, having the lowest ejection fraction and worst renal function.
+The final cluster group was comprised of mostly older patients and had the highest prevalence of atrial fibrillation and preserved ejection fraction.
+Rates of 1-year mortality or heart failure hospitalisation were highest in cluster group 2 and 3 (Table 1) (Horiuchi et al., 2018).

 It has been reported that acute cardiac dysfunction occurs during or after cardiac surgery in more than 20% of patients.
 The perioperative low cardiac output syndrome is a substantial risk in cardiac surgery; it occurs in 3–14% of patients undergoing coronary artery bypass surgery, and it is associated with a 10-fold increase in mortality (Mebazaa et al., 2010; Algarni et al., 2012).